 Everyone suffers from mental biases and blind spots.
 In this book, Julia Galef explains why it’s so hard to overcome our cognitive biases and how we can learn to see the world more clearly.
-In The Scout Mindset summary, you’ll learn how to develop a set of attitude and tools to see the world with more openness, curiosity and accuracy.
-Do check out our book summary bundle in pdf/mp3 infographic, text and audio formats!
+In this free version of The Scout Mindset summary, you’ll learn how to develop a set of attitude and tools to see the world with more openness, curiosity and accuracy.

 What’s the Scout Mindset?

 There are now lots of research and books about human irrationality and cognitive biases.
-[Check out “Thinking, Fast and Slow” and “Factfulness” to learn more about mental biases].
 Unfortunately, understanding blind spots and biases won’t make you immune to them.

 Human beings often deny our mistakes and resist change.
 Yet, we can also acknowledge our flaws and errors, embrace change and be truthful with ourselves.
 The question is, when do we succumb to flawed thinking and when do we rise above them?
 What can we learn from our own successes and how can we multiply what works?